-An assessment of manufacturing readiness is a structured evaluation of a technology, component, manufacturing process, weapon system or subsystem using the MRL definitions.
+MRLs can serve as a helpful knowledge-based standard and shorthand for evaluating manufacturing maturity, but they must be supplemented with expert professional judgment.
+Such judgment is provided through an assessment of manufacturing readiness-a structured, fact-based evaluation of a technology, component, manufacturing process, weapon system or subsystem using the MRL definitions.
 The assessment is performed to: